domain7/wp-theme_boilerplate/README.md

 * Navigate to plugins folder of your WP install and clone in the wp plugin boilerplate ( git@bitbucket.org:domain7/wp-plugin_boilerplate.git )
 * Delete the .git directory and .gitignore file
-* Rename the wp-plugin_boilerplate directory to a name specific to your project.
+* Rename the wp-plugin_boilerplate directory to the same name as your theme.
+* Rename sitename.php file to the same name as your theme.
-* Open site_boilerplate.php file and customize info for this theme.
+* Open sitename.php file and replace all instances of `SITE NAME` and `sitename` with the same name as your theme.
 * In wordpress admin, go to plugins, and activate the plugin.